 Why did I get tinnitus?

 Most commonly, tinnitus is caused by exposure to noise.
 It may be caused by working in noisy surroundings, noisy leisure activities or listening to loud music in headphones or at concerts.
-Other causes may be head injuries, medication, stress, infections, Menièrè's disease and certain types of tumors. .
+Other causes may be brain or head injuries, medication, stress, infections, Menièrè's disease and certain types of tumors. .
 Read more about causes of tinnitus.

 Living with tinnitus